-- 1. Have an ACEN and/or ARC-PA staff member(s) accompany a site visit team.
-If an ACEN and/or ARC-PA staff member(s) accompanies a site visit team, the staff member(s) would offer guidance to the peer evaluators.
-The sponsoring organization/advanced practice provider program is responsible for all costs of the professional staff member(s) accompanying the site visit team. - 2.
-Have an ACEN and/or ARC-PA staff member(s) serve on a site visit team.
-If an ACEN and ARC-PA staff member(s) serves on a site visit team, the staff member(s) would serve as a peer evaluator.
-The sponsoring organization is responsible for all costs of the staff member(s) serving on the site visit team.
+- Have an ACEN and/or ARC-PA staff member(s) accompany a peer review team.
+If an ACEN and/or ARC-PA staff member(s) accompanies a peer review team, the staff member(s) would offer guidance to the peer evaluators.
+The sponsoring organization/nurse practitioner and physician assistant residency program is responsible for all costs of the professional staff member(s) accompanying the peer review team. - 2.
+Have an ACEN and/or ARC-PA staff member(s) serve on a peer review team.
+If an ACEN and ARC-PA staff member(s) serves on a peer review team, the staff member(s) would serve as a peer evaluator.
+The sponsoring organization is responsible for all costs of the staff member(s) serving on the peer review team.

-POLICY 303: Eligibility for Joint Initial and Joint Continuing Accreditation of Advanced Practice Provider Programs
+POLICY 303: Eligibility for Initial and Continuing Accreditation of Nurse Practitioner and Physician Assistant Residency Programs

-To be eligible for joint initial or joint continuing accreditation, the sponsoring organization and advanced practice provider program must demonstrate that they meet or continue to meet all the joint eligibility and continuing eligibility requirements of the ACEN and ARC-PA.
+To be eligible for initial or continuing accreditation, the sponsoring organization and nurse practitioner and physician assistant residency program must demonstrate that they meet or continue to meet all eligibility and continuing eligibility requirements of the ACEN and ARC-PA.